Cover image for Complete Space Planning for Stunning Interior Designs

 Many people think space planning is only necessary for new construction or major renovations.
 In reality, it's valuable for any space you want to function better.

-• Moving into a new home and deciding furniture placement
+• Moving into a new place and deciding where the furniture should go

 The 5 Essential Principles of Effective Space Planning